 This document was created in collaboration with IOI’s Steering Committee from January to April 2021.
 We then opened a comment period and invited a group of 50+ leading funders, institutional stakeholders, advocacy groups, and infrastructure providers to provide feedback.
 This group included representatives from six continents and 15 countries.

 The initial version of this document was reviewed and approved for posting by the IOI Steering Committee on June 25, 2021.
-It was subsequently reviewed and approved on June 30, 2022, by the IOI Steering Committee.
+It was subsequently reviewed and re-approved on June 30, 2022, by the IOI Steering Committee.

 We envision a future where open digital infrastructure is robust, easily adoptable, and readily available globally to provide alternatives to cost-prohibitive commercial solutions that operate against the best interest of the community.
 In this future, libraries, universities, institutions, and the global research community act together as a powerful force to ensure that infrastructure supports research, learning, collaboration, and innovation.